daqnext/meson-docs/src/meson-token.md

 Initially, all tokens are assigned to the tech team, subsequently redistributed to the respective sub-teams.

 The vesting schedule of the 2 ~ 6 sub-teams is longer compared with the “tech team”.

+**Important !!!**:
+- The exact vesting schedule of tech team (sub-team 1 ) is already determined.
+- The exact vesting schedule of 2 ～ 6 sub-teams is not determined currently and Meson.network retains authority over determining the precise vesting schedule for these sub-teams.
+- Meson.network reserves the right to appoint who belongs to which team.

 ## Testnet Token Contract(MSN)